cs1302uga/cs1302-tutorials/maven.md

    ```

    If you pay careful attention to the output, you will see that Maven used
-   the `target/classes` subdirectory as the defulat package for compiled code.
+   the `target/classes` subdirectory as the default package for compiled code.
    With this in mind, we can run the `cs1302.mvn.App` class as follows:

    ```